 All of our classrooms have a designated reading corner/quiet space and we have intervention spaces available outside of our classrooms.
 We also have a studio space which can be used for wellbeing interventions and larger groups, and a small nurture room/learning mentor office for 1:1 or small group work.

-Our SENCo audits current resources and manages the SEN budget for purchasing any additional resources required to support pupils with SEN. We follow the recommendations of external agencies and professionals when purchasing new resources.
+Our SENDCo audits current resources and manages the SEND budget for purchasing any additional resources required to support pupils with SEND.
+We follow the recommendations of external agencies and professionals when purchasing new resources.

 All of our extra-curricular activities and school visits are available to all our pupils, including our before-and after-school clubs.